-Earlier approaches to inductive process modeling (e.g., Bridewell et al., 2008; Bridewell & Langley, 2010) generated many alternative model structures and then fit their parameters to observations in order to evaluate them.
-Parameter estimation involved repeated simulation of each model structure with different values and calculation of an error score to drive gradient descent search toward good estimates, with random restarts to reduce the chances of finding local optima.
-This scheme was computationally expensive and scaled poorly to complex models, but even so it did not always find good parameterizations.
+Earlier approaches to inductive process modeling generated many alternative model structures and then fit their parameters to observations in order to evaluate them.
+Parameter estimation involved repeated simulation of each model structure with different values and calculation of an error to drive gradient descent search, with random restarts to reduce the chances of finding local optima.
+This scheme was computationally expensive, scaled poorly to complex models, and even so did not always find good parameterizations.

 RPM organizes induction in a very different manner, carrying out heuristic rather than exhaustive search through the space of model structures by finding the equation for one derivative at a time.
 The system starts by instantiating its generic processes in all ways that are consistent with their constraints to produce a set of process instances (e.g., that organism A preys on organism B).
 The system also calculates the rates for each process instance on each time step, which is possible because rate expressions contain no parameters and because all variables are observed.
-These are both strong assumptions that we are attempting to overcome in ongoing work, but we will assume that they hold for the remainder of the paper.

-Next RPM selects a derivative on which to focus, retrieves all process instances in which it appears, and attempts to induce a differential equation that predicts the derivatives (which it estimates using the 'center difference' method) on each time step.
-Because this must be a linear combination of process rates, and because the latter are known, RPM invokes multiple linear regression for this purpose.
+Next RPM selects a derivative on which to focus, retrieves all process instances in which it appears, and attempts to induce a differential equation that predicts the derivatives, which it estimates using a simple 'center difference' method (Mathews & Fink 2004) on each time step.
+Because the empirical derivative must be a linear combination of process rates, and because the latter are known, RPM invokes multiple linear regression for this purpose.
 However, the system does not know in advance which process rates are relevant, so it first considers all equations that are functions of individual process rates.
-If none of these is accurate enough (as reflected by r^2), then it considers equations that include all pairs of process rates, continuing until it finds an acceptable equation or it exceeds the maximum number of processes.
+If none of these is accurate enough (as reflected by r^2), then it considers equations that include all pairs of process rates, continuing until it finds an acceptable equation or it exceeds some user specified maximum number of processes.

 Once RPM has found an equation for the first derivative term, it selects another one and repeats the process.
 The system takes the partial model it has already constructed into account at later stages.

 For example, it selects for attention the derivative that appears in the most processes incorporated to date.
 Moreover, it requires that, if a derivative d appears in a process p used in an earlier equation, then the equation for d must include p.
 RPM also uses constraints on process types and their parameter ranges to reject some candidates, further reducing search through the space of model structures and making induction tractable.